 On Sunday, the priest who said the mass I attended reminded us to be kind.
 He quoted the song; “We are the World” that was written by Michael Jackson and Lionel Richie and sung by 37 artists in 1985 to raise money for the famine in Africa.
 Take a minute to listen to this important song from our history.

 Most of us were taught to be kind to one another when we are very young.
 I don’t know about you, but I am very worried about the state of our country.
 It seems to me that things are spinning out of control.
-We have people in detention camps and children being separated from their parents because they came to the US to seek asylum.
+We have people in cages in detention centers, children separated from their parents because they came to the US to seek asylum and a system that does not know how to reunite them.
 Who would have thought this would be happening in 2019?
 Yet it is.
 The rhetoric from our political leaders in hateful and is fueling unrest in our communities.
-What is happening, how do we stop it to get to a better place?
+How do we stop it to get to a better place?

 I don’t have the answers, but for me, I am going to work at being kinder.
 I can only change what I do.
 I came across these 26 tips that can help us be kinder.
 Take a minute to read these tips to see what you can do to make the world a little kinder.
 Thanks!